How to Sell AI Voice Agents and Build Recurring Revenue

 With BotPenguin, most agencies go live within 24 hours.
 No engineering.
 No infrastructure.
 No carrier setup.

-BotPenguin's cost to you: Flat monthly fee plus $0.09 per minute.
+BotPenguin's cost to you: Custom, quote-based pricing across the King and Emperor tiers.
 Everything above that is your margin.

 First client tip: Start with someone who has an idle lead list.
 A roofing company or medical clinic with 500 plus unworked leads is ideal.
 Run the campaign, show the booked appointments report, and use that to close the next client.